CSS Objects

 <img class="fig-alt" src="…" alt="This image is floated right">

-Note: fig
+Note: fig and fig-alt classes are

 named as such (without left/right suffixes) to allow Pigeon to be